codeocelot/Singer_Model_66/README.md

 This guide is divided into logical sections.
 We start by discussing sourcing and buying a machine, determining what parts are possibly missing or need replacement and continue into using the machine in a number of different ways.

+## Licence

+This project is licenced for use under the MIT licence.
+In layman's terms, this a permissive license to use, modify, edit, remix, and host any of this content.
+All I ask (and the licence requires) is that you provide attribution back to this project.
+A simple link is sufficient.

 ## Build Project

 ```shell